 Witnesses whose testimonies conflict in relation to important facts may be brought face to face.
 They are questioned individually on each circumstance for which there is a conflict and their answers are recorded in the minutes.

 The Republic of Croatia has no special provisions stipulating the taking of evidence via videoconferencing.
 However, the provisions of Articles 126a to 126c of the ZPP represent a basis for such a method of hearing, i.e. court hearings may be audio recorded.
-The decision to record is taken by the court on its own initiative or at the request of a party.
+The decision to record is taken by the court on its own initiative or at the request of the parties.
 The method of storage and transmission of an audio recording, the technical conditions and the manner of recording are regulated by the Rules of the Procedure of the court.

 3 The evaluation of the evidence